Code-Institute-Submissions/redfox_studios/README.md

 ## Testing

+Please refer to the TESTING.md file for information on site testing procedures.

 ## Deployment

 The page was created using Gitpod.
 Git was used for version control and Github was used to host the repository.
 Heroku is the final hosting platform for the project with AWS S3 hosting its static and media files.